 Under the federally-guaranteed loan program, you may borrow from a bank or other financial institution an amount needed for graduate studies.
 The university certifies your application, and the federal government through a state agency guarantees repayment.
 Under current regulations, you may borrow up to \$8,500 per academic year in a subsidized loan if you are taking at least a half-load (minimum of five semester hours) of courses.
-The Office of Financial Aid will mail applications upon request.

-You need not begin repayment of a Stafford Loan until the first day of the sixth month after you complete or discontinue your graduate study.
+Repayment of a Federal Stafford loan begins six months after graduation or when the student ceases to be enrolled half-time (5 hours).
 The federal government will pay the interest on the loan while you are in school.
-The interest rate is fixed at 6.8%.
+The interest rate is fixed at 5.6% for Subsidized Stafford loans.